Background pattern

 • Increased levels of fat in the blood (cholesterol and triglycerides).

-• Increased number of blood cells called eosinophils (eosinophilia).
+• Increased number of eosinophils (a type of white blood cell) in the blood (eosinophilia).

 • Severe increase in blood pressure.